 Chuck Lennon Park is home to the top-ranked Chuck Lennon Mountain Biking Trail.
 This trail system is maintained by volunteers from the Florida Association of Single-Track Riders (FASTR) Biking Club.
 These popular “destination trails” offer 11 miles of mountain biking fun, guaranteed to challenge the most experienced off-road mountain cyclists.

-Volusia County Parks and Recreation has finalized the long-awaited Chuck Lennon Park nature hiking trail loop of just over one mile that offers views of a unique 'seep pool' area, sponsored by the DeLeon Springs Community Association, Inc.
+Volusia County Parks and Recreation has finalized the long-awaited Chuck Lennon Park Hiking Trail loop of just over one mile that offers views of a unique 'seep pool' area, sponsored by the DeLeon Springs Community Association, Inc.

-The recently completed DeLeon Springs Trail connects users to the Spring to Spring Trail that is part of the overall River to Sea Loop.
+The recently completed DeLeon Springs Trail connects users southward to the Spring to Spring Trail that is part of the overall River to Sea Loop.
+A roundabout at the intersection of US Hwy.
+17, Spring Garden Ave. and Spring Garden Ranch Rd. will be constructed beginning in the fall of 2023 that will extend this trail east across US Hwy.
+17 and northward to Lake Winona Rd.
 When completed, this 260 mile SUNTrail will offer a non-motorized trail that loops from the St. Johns River to the Atlantic Ocean and back.